After many years of researching my roots in Halychyna/Eastern Galicia and

 Drabczak (proper), Drapczak (variation)

-- I started to use the same methodology adopted for First Names for the Last
+- I started to use the same methodology adopted for

-Names.
-However, I immediately came up against serious problems and
+First Names for the Last Names.
+However, I immediately came up against

-Daughters raised the faith of the mother carried a different last name than
+Daughters raised the faith of the

-the father if the parents were of mixed faiths.
+mother carried a different last name than the father if the parents were of

-Father Ivan Havryshko (Greek Catholic) and wife Anna Hawryszko (Roman
+Catholic) and wife Anna Hawryszko (Roman Catholic)

-daughter is Maria Hawryszko, (Roman Catholic), so last name is Polish
+daughter is Maria Hawryszko, (Roman Catholic), so last name is Polish spelling

-This caused confusion in searching the database for the individual by
+searching the database for the individual by surname.
+Every time I had to search

-surname.
-Every time I had to search for someone, I had to look up by both the
+for someone, I had to look up by both the Polish and the Ukrainian spelling

 Examples: